richeyphu/pyurlfuzzer/README.md

 # pyurlfuzzer
-**pyurlfuzzer** is a simple website directory scanner written in Python.
+**pyurlfuzzer** is a simple website directory scanner, written in Python.

 ## Usage
 ### Example